 The brand of the Alzheimer's Association represents who we are and what we do.
 It is both a visual symbol of our dual mission of people and science and a commitment that guides us in our daily work in providing support, research, advocacy and education.

-While we have changed our look over the years, we haven’t veered from our purpose: We are the Alzheimer's Association and our vision is a world without Alzheimer’s.
+While we have changed our look over the years, we haven’t veered from our purpose: We are the Alzheimer's Association and our vision is a world without Alzheimer's and all other dementia®.

 Purple is our signature color, combining the calm stability of blue and the passionate energy of red.
 Purple makes a statement about our Association and our supporters: we are strong and unrelenting in the fight against Alzheimer’s disease.